-Any vacancies in any board, committee, or commission shall be filled by the Appointing Authority for that position or the mayor and city council.
+Any vacancies in any board, committee, or commission shall be filled by the Appointing Authority for that position or by the mayor and city council.
 Upon a vacancy occurring leaving an unexpired portion of a member's term, any appointment to fill such vacancy shall be for the unexpired portion of such term.
-Should a vacancy occur in the office of the Appointing Authority for a particular position, the then presently serving board, committee, or commission member shall continue to serve until the occurrence of (i) the expiration of their term, or (ii) the end of the Appointing Authority's unexpired term of office, whichever is earlier, and the appointment, by the successor Appointing Authority, and qualification of a successor member, or until they are otherwise removed.
+Should a vacancy occur in the office of the Appointing Authority for a particular position, the then presently serving board, committee, or commission member appointed by such Appointing Authority shall continue to serve in that position until the occurrence of (i) the expiration of their term, or (ii) the end of the Appointing Authority's unexpired term of office, whichever is earlier, and the appointment, by the successor Appointing Authority, and qualification of a successor member, or until they are otherwise removed.